Williamwzq007/ml-portfolio/README.md

 ## Projects

 - Logistic regression from scratch with gradient descent
-- (coming soon) MNIST classification with PyTorch
+- MNIST classification with PyTorch
 - (coming soon) Optimisation experiments (GD vs SGD vs Adam)

 More projects will be added over time.